shadmanadman/shadmanadman/README.md

 <img src="https://github.com/shadmanadman/AbTrax/blob/main/poster.gif" width="720px">

 I began coding in an era when Eclipse was the official ide for Android.
-Coding in Java, C++, and Visual Basic were the early foundation of my problem-solving.
+Coding in Java, C++, and Visual Basic were the early foundation of my problem-solving.<br>
 My particular strengths is in consulting, client-facing activities, and managing large-scale softwares.

 I focus on simplcity and I value trust.
 I'm fast enough to read and understand new-to-me codebases.
-Given my background, I'm prety good with legacy codes.
+Given my background, I'm prety good with legacy codes. <br>
 My main domains are AI, Health Tech, and Trading.
 I consistently update my knowledge of the rules and principles within these domains.

 These days, I'm especially excited about Kotlin Multiplatform(KMP) and that’s where most of my current energy is focused.